mgibbs1259/mary-gibbs-dev/content/blog/ds-interviewing-kmeans/index.md

 ---
-title: Data Science Interviewing is Broken Pt.
-1: KMeans Edition
+title: "Data Science Interviewing is Broken Pt.
+1: KMeans Edition"
 date: "2022-03-12"
 description: "Data science interviewing is broken.
 In this several part series, I will explain/implement solutions to problems that I have come across during the data science interview process that I thought were a waste of time.
 Hopefully, I (and you, my dear sweet reader) will never encounter them again."
 ---